eliatra/opensearch-k8s-operator/docs/userguide/main.md

     monitoring:
       enable: true # Enable or disable the monitoring plugin
       scrapeInterval: 30s # The scrape interval for Prometheus
-      monitoringUserSecret: monitoring-user-secret # Optional, name of a secret with username/password for prometheus to acces the plugin metrics endpoint with, defaults to the admin user
+      monitoringUserSecret: monitoring-user-secret # Optional, name of a secret with username/password for prometheus to access the plugin metrics endpoint with, defaults to the admin user
-      pluginUrl: https://github.com/aiven/prometheus-exporter-plugin-for-opensearch/releases/download/<YOUR_CLUSTER_VERSION>.0/prometheus-exporter-<YOUR_CLUSTER_VERSION>.0.zip # Optional, custom URL for the monitoring plugi
+      pluginUrl: https://github.com/aiven/prometheus-exporter-plugin-for-opensearch/releases/download/<YOUR_CLUSTER_VERSION>.0/prometheus-exporter-<YOUR_CLUSTER_VERSION>.0.zip # Optional, custom URL for the monitoring plugin
       tlsConfig: # Optional, use this to override the tlsConfig of the generated ServiceMonitor
         serverName: "testserver.test.local"
         insecureSkipVerify: true